bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 \end{array}\right]\quad\quad (M_h)$$

 where $w,v$ are chosen in order to have a non-singular matrix $(M_h)$.
 More precisely, $w$ (resp. $v$) should be a left (resp. right) approximate null vector of $dF(u,p)-i\omega I_n$.
 During continuation, the vectors $w,v$ are updated so that the matrix $(M_h)$ remains non-singular ; this is controlled with the argument `updateMinAugEveryStep ` (see below).

+> note that there are very simplified calls to this, see **Newton refinement** below.
+In particular, you don't need to set up the Hopf Minimally Augmented problem yourself.
+This is done in the background.

 ## Newton refinement